alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 The following section lists all funding goals.
-Each goal contains a list of features prefixed with a checkmark symbol, denoting whether a feature is :octicons-check-circle-fill-24:{ style="color: #00e676" } already available or :octicons-check-circle-fill-24:{ style="color: var(--md-default-fg-color--lightest)" } planned, but not yet implemented.
-When the funding goal is hit, the features are released for general availability.
+Each goal contains a list of features prefixed with a checkmark symbol, denoting whether a feature is :octicons-check-circle-fill-24:{ style="color: #00e676" } already available or :octicons-check-circle-fill-24:{ style="color: var(--md-default-fg-color--lightest)" }
+planned, but not yet implemented.
+When the funding goal is hit, the features are released to the Material for MkDocs community repository for general availability.

 #### $ 16,000 – Chipotle